DirecTV and Dish Network compare among themselves? Comparison

 Technically, dish antennas and receivers differ somewhat between

 important to you than others, so it make sense to go over it.

-either for standard or advanced receivers beyond one - you are
+either for the standard or advanced receivers beyond one - you are

-better off with Dish Network's double tuner receivers, which
+better off with double (or dual) tuner receivers, which

 allow you to connect two TV sets per receiver.